elhamamini/MechaCar_Statistical_Analysis-2/README.md

 ## Study Design: MechaCar vs Competition
 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
 In your description, address the following questions:
-  -What metric or metrics are you going to test?
+  - What metric or metrics are you going to test?
-  -What is the null hypothesis or alternative hypothesis?
+  - What is the null hypothesis or alternative hypothesis?
-  -What statistical test would you use to test the hypothesis?
+  - What statistical test would you use to test the hypothesis?
 And why?
-  -What data is needed to run the statistical test?
+  - What data is needed to run the statistical test?

 The statistical study design has the following:
 A metric to be tested is mentioned (5 pt)